talkable/talkable-ruby/TUTORIAL.md

 * The friend gets redirected to the site.
 On any page they visit, Talkable will recognize the friend's visit by the presence of the cookie.

-* The friend signs up for the site (a *conversion event*) and the API request in the Thank You controller signals Talkable, closing the referral loop.
+* The friend signs up for an example newsletter (a *conversion event*) and the API request signals Talkable, closing the referral loop.

 Building on this simple referral loop, you can develop more sophisticated referral marketing campaigns.
 For example, you can add incentives for the friend or advocate.
 For a product sales site, you could offer a discount coupon, a rebate, or a non-monetary incentive such as stickers or a t-shirt.
 You can track an advocate's multiple referrals or even chains of referrals among friends.
 Talkable supports almost any referral marketing program you can imagine.